 |PC-Lint/FlexeLint support package|

-QM (QP Modeler) is a freeware, graphical modeling tool for designing and implementing real-time embedded applications based on the QP frameworks and hierarchical state machines (UML statecharts).
-QM is available for Windows, Linux, and macOS.
+QM™ (QP Modeler) is a freeware Model-Based Design (MBD) and automatic code generation tool for software based on the QP™ Real-Time Embedded Frameworks and hierarchical state machines (UML statecharts).
+QM™ is available for Windows, Linux and MacOS.

 make for Windows, as well as the related file utilities (

-QSPY is the software tracing system built into the QP/C and QP/C++ active object frameworks.
-QSPY consists of a console application (available for Windows and Linux hosts) and the code instrumentation inside QP/C and QP/C++.
-The job of QSPY is to receive the trace data produced by an instrumented QP/C or QP/C++ application running on an embedded Target, visualize the data, and optionally to save the data in various formats (such as MATLAB or MscGen).
-QSPY can also send commands to the Target for testing and control (bi-directional QSPY).
+QP/Spy™ is a software tracing and testing system built into the QP/C and QP/C++ Real-Time Embedded Frameworks.
+QP/Spy consists of the code instrumentation inside QP/C and QP/C++ and the console application called QSPY (available for Windows, Linux and MacOS hosts).
+The job of QP/Spy is to receive the trace data produced by an instrumented QP/C or QP/C++ application running on an embedded Target, visualize the data, and optionally to save the data in various formats (such as MATLAB or MscGen).
+QP/Spy can also send commands to the Target for unit testing (QUTest™) and monitoring (QView™).

 The QSPY host application is easily adaptable to various target-host communication links.
 Out of the box, the QSPY host application supports serial (RS232), TCP/IP, and file communication links.
 Adding other communication links is straightforward, because the data link is accessed only through a generic Platform Abstraction Layer (PAL).

-QWIN GUI is a simple, free software toolkit for prototyping (dual-targeting) embedded systems on Windows in the C programming language.
-QWIN allows you to build realistic embedded front panels consisting of LCD displays (both graphical and segmented), buttons, and LEDs.
+QWin™ is a simple GUI toolkit for prototyping (dual-targeting) embedded systems on Windows in the C programming language.
+QWin™ allows you to build realistic embedded front panels consisting of LCD displays (both graphical and segmented), buttons, and LEDs.
 QWIN is based on the raw Win32 API to provide direct mapping to C for easy integration with embedded code.

 QP Development Kits (QDKs) are separate QP ports and examples for various embedded processors, toolsets, and boards.